 A Bible Study by Jack Kelley

-Lately I’ve been receiving questions again about various rapture positions.
+I’ve received several questions again about various rapture positions.
 Several of these questions have to do with the claim that in the Olivet Discourse (Matt.
 24-25) Jesus in effect said the Church will have to endure all of the seven years of Daniel’s 70th Week including the Great Tribulation.
-In this study I will attempt to show why He could not have done so.
+In this study, I will attempt to show why He could not have done so.

 It’s important to begin any study of this nature with a review of the overall context of the Olivet Discourse because it’s the most important factor in understanding what Jesus was really saying and to whom He was saying it.
 It will also help us see what was going on in the disciples’ minds.